 Now that she's part of the MCU, 'Shulkie' (her affectionate occasional nickname) seems well poised to leverage her connections to the Avengers, Fantastic Four, the Time Variance Authority, and more as one of the linchpins of the next wave of live-action Marvel heroes - perhaps even forming the unlikely heart and soul of a new group of Avengers just like her cousin Bruce Banner did for the original team (or maybe even subbing in on the Fantastic Four someday).

 She-Hulk's MCU story is just beginning, but her comic book history goes all the way back to 1980, with plenty of twists, turns, and transformations along the way.
-Here's everything you need to know about She-Hulk before her MCU debut.

 Who is She-Hulk?

-Though he wrote only the first issue of the title, Lee established Jennifer Walter' odd origins as a superhero, in which she receives a blood transfusion from her cousin Bruce Banner after an enemy of her father, a sheriff who was murdered by criminals when she was a child, attempts to assassinate her.
+Though he wrote only the first issue of the title, Lee established Jennifer Walter's odd origins as a superhero, in which she receives a blood transfusion from her cousin Bruce Banner after an enemy of her father, a sheriff who was murdered by criminals when she was a child, attempts to assassinate her.(opens in new tab)